How to Reverse a List In Python

-Using Python’s slicing feature to reverse a list is a decent solution, but it can be challenging to read to the uninitiated.
+Using Python’s slicing feature to reverse a list is a decent solution, but it can be challenging to read uninitiated.

 Creating a Reverse Iterator With the reversed() Function

-Instead, we get a reverse iterator we can use to cycle through the elements of the list in reverse order.
+Instead, we get a reverse iterator we can use to cycle through the list elements in reverse order.